Information on submission of a request for authorisation of a clinical trial or a performance evaluation study

 - descriptions of the procedures for documentation, evaluation, and reporting of serious adverse events (SAEs) to the competent federal higher authority.

-In as far as documents are part of the protocol or investigator's brochure cross-referencing is sufficient; the BfArM has published a non-binding form on its homepage under "Clinical Trials of Medical Devices" for this purpose. (->Link)
+In as far as documents are part of the protocol or investigator's brochure cross-referencing is sufficient.

 The trial protocol should include the particularities of the trial, e. g. if the trial includes subjects requiring special protection, such as minors, adults that cannot give their informed consent, or pregnant or lactating women, or if it is performed concurrently with another clinical trial within a different legal frame, as in the case of studies including a medical device and a medicinal product in one trial.
 It is pointed out that additional requests for authorisation may become necessary depending on the relevant regulations of the Medicines Act, the X-Ray Ordinance, or the Radiological Protection Ordinance.
 A detailed discussion of the statistical interpretation and significance that are object of the study design is necessary.